telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 # Fiddler Jam Embedded

-Fiddler Jam provides an API to integrate the capturing and sharing functionalities into your page while using your UI.
+Fiddler Jam Embedded is a JavaScript library that provides an API to integrate the capture and share functionalities into your page while using your UI.

-Integrate Fiddler Jam into your app:
+## Integrate Fiddler Jam into Your App

+Follow the steps below to include and use Fiddler Jam Embedded library in your webpage:

-1. You can use Fiddler Jam Embedded only with a pre-set list of domains.
-Provide the list of domains that will integrate it to support@getfiddler.com.
+1. Provide the list of domains that will integrate it (you can use Fiddler Jam Embedded only with a pre-set list of domains)

     ```CSV
     getfiddler.com, telerik.com, *.example.com